This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will ask you about your signs and symptoms.
 He will also check your abdomen to find out where it hurts.
 You may also need any of the following:

-- A liver and gallbladder scan , or HIDA scan, takes pictures of your liver and gallbladder.
-You may be given contrast liquid to help the pictures show up better.
-Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.
+- An ultrasound or CT may show your gallbladder and if you have one or more gallstones.
+You may be given contrast liquid to help the gallbladder show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.